 When I lived in Ukraine, a hearty homemade Borscht was constantly on our weekly rotation.
 Probably, even more often than that.

-After I switched to a plant-based diet, Borscht was the easiest thing to "veganize".
+After I switched to a plant-based diet, Ukrainian Borscht was the easiest thing to "veganize".

 This simple vegan Borscht soup features so many good-for-you vegetables like cabbage and beans and it doesn't need meat.